BLUESMEN ARE KINGS: THE NEW CD FROM LUTHER BADMAN KEITH

-A native of Detroit, Keith released his third CD, Blues Nation, to widespread critical acclaim and was nominated for two Detroit Music Awards in 2011 (he now has five nominations).
-He has won songwriter awards, represented Detroit as the city’s top blues band at the International Blues Challenge and even played for Morgan Freeman, a big blues fan, at the actor’s Ground Zero blues club in Memphis.
+A native of Detroit, Keith recently released his fourth CD, Bluesmen Are Kings.
+He has been nominated for five Detroit Music Awards and was won the Outstanding Blues Songwriter award.
+He has represented Detroit as the city’s top blues band at the International Blues Challenge and even played for Morgan Freeman, a big blues fan, at the actor’s former blues club, Ground Zero blues club in Memphis.

 .VIDEOS ON YOU TUBE FROM LUTHER BADMAN KEITH

-MAIL ORDERS OF THE CD BLUES NATION CAN BE MADE BY SENDING
+MAIL ORDERS OF THE NEW CD BLUESMEN ARE KINGS CAN BE MADE BY SENDING

 19521 BURLINGTON, DETROIT, MI.
 48203.